vkuzel/Orm-Frameworks-Demo/README.md

 * [TJDO Project](http://tjdo.sourceforge.net) - It has CVS repository with last commit from 2008.
 * [JPOX](http://www.jpox.org) - Last version on SourceForge is from 2013.
 * [Carbonado](https://github.com/Carbonado/Carbonado) - Seems like abandoned project.
+* [Speedment](http://www.speedment.com) - In current version 2.3.5 Speedment does not support transactions.

 ## Tested features